HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

   )
 }}

 As expected, PWA sites tend to have considerably higher PWA audit scores.
-These audits look into speed, reliability, installability and other PWA requirements, as detailed in their [documentation](https://developer.chrome.com/docs/lighthouse/pwa/).
+These audits look into speed, reliability, installability and other PWA requirements, as detailed in their <a hreflang="en" href="https://developer.chrome.com/docs/lighthouse/pwa/">documentation</a>.

 ### Service Worker Libraries